EICR ELECTRICAL INSPECTION CONDITION REPORT EPSOM AND EWELL

 Affordable Electrics and Repairs Ltd have a number of years of experience in Landlord Electrical Safety Certifications.
-We cover Wimbledon, Kingston and Richmond, Epsom and Ewell and most of SW London and North Surrey.
+We cover Wimbledon, Kingston and Richmond, Epsom and Ewell, Dorking and most of SW London and North Surrey.

 Landlords and Tenants Act of 1995 states that all electrical installations in a rented property must adhere to the following standards: